-- A. Any violation of the provisions of this chapter by or under the direction of the landowner shall be brought into compliance upon notification by the Land Use Planning and Zoning Department or the Land Use Planning and Zoning Committee or the County Corporation Counsel. - B. The County Corporation Counsel shall have the authority to use all legal remedies necessary to enforce the provisions of this chapter.
-After consultation with the Land Use Planning and Zoning Department and/or the Land Use Planning and Zoning Committee, the Corporation Counsel shall determine which legal remedy or legal remedies are in order to enforce the provisions of this chapter. - C. Each day that the violation exists, after receiving notice of the violation from the Land Use Planning & Zoning Department by certified or registered mail, or personal service per Ch.
+- A. Any violation of the provisions of this chapter by or under the direction of the landowner shall be brought into compliance upon notification by the Land Use Planning and Zoning Department or the Land Use Planning and Zoning Committee or the County Corporation Counsel. - B. The County Corporation Counsel shall have the authority to use all legal remedies necessary to pursue compliance with enforce the provisions of this chapter.
+After consultation with the Land Use Planning and Zoning Department and/or the Land Use Planning and Zoning Committee, the Corporation Counsel shall determine which legal remedy or legal remedies are in order to pursue compliance with enforce the provisions of this chapter. - C. Any landowner who violates or refuses to comply with any of the provisions of this chapter shall be subject to a forfeiture of not less than \$50 nor more than \$5,000 per offense, together with the taxable costs of action.
+Each day that the violation exists, after receiving notice of the violation

+- from the Land Use Planning & Zoning Department by certified or registered mail, or personal service per Ch.
 801.11 Wis.
-Stats, shall constitute a separate offense. - Any landowner who violates or refuses to comply with any of the provisions of this chapter shall be subject to a forfeiture of not less than \$50 nor more than \$500 per offense, together with the taxable costs of action. - (2) A landowner may request an extension to a deadline for compliance as set by the Department.
-The request for extension must be made in writing and include the following information: parcel number, address, current owner information, reference within the ordinance(s) of existing violations, number of days the extension is being requested for, enforceable compliance schedule / time frame, if any other existing violations on the property have been resolved, and other pertinent information. - D. In addition to the Corporation Counsel having the authority to enforce the provisions of this chapter per Subsection B above, the designated staff of the Land Use Planning and Zoning Department shall have the authority to and may prepare, sign, and issue citations in order to commence action to achieve compliance with the provisions of this chapter.
+Stats, -shall constitute a separate offense. - (1) Any landowner who violates or refuses to comply with any of the provisions of this chapter shall be subject to a forfeiture of not less than \$50 nor more than \$500 per offense, together with the taxable costs of action. - (2) A landowner may request an extension to a deadline for compliance as set by the Department.
+The request for extension must be made in writing and include the following information: parcel number, address, current owner information, reference within the ordinance(s) of existing violations, number of days the extension is being requested for, enforceable compliance schedule / time frame, if any other existing violations on the property have been resolved, and other pertinent information. - D. In addition to the Corporation Counsel having the authority to pursue compliance enforce the provisions of this chapter per Subsection B above, the designated staff of the Land Use Planning and Zoning Department shall have the authority to and may prepare, sign, and issue citations in order to commence action to achieve compliance with the provisions of this chapter.